Optical Sensing Solutions for Rapid Virus Diagnosis

 Both molecular and antigen diagnostic tests can take up to 30 minutes.

-Optical solutions from Ocean Insight can help speed up the process to just a few minutes,
+Optical solutions from Ocean Optics can help speed up the process to just a few minutes,

 with SERS and other detection technology that measures even trace levels of the virus.